Fluid And Electrolytes For Runners: How To Hydrate Smarter And Perform Better

 To start, use sources of fluid and electrolytes such as sports hydration drinks during your next run for over an hour.
 This will help significantly replenish the electrolytes you are expelling when you sweat.

-You can choose drinks with or without carbohydrates, depending on your needs.
 Sports drinks that contain carbohydrates help to increase water absorption into the bloodstream.
-You also won’t have to consume many products such as gels or gummies, as your sugar will be coming straight from your hydration.
+You also won’t have to consume as many products, such as gels or gummies, because your sugar will come straight from your hydration.

-If you try this out and are still cramping or feeling signs of dehydration, you may need to include additional sources of electrolytes, such as salt pills in your regiment.
-The recommended dosage will depend on you and your specific needs, so start with one, and take it from there.
+If you try this out and are still cramping or feeling signs of dehydration, you may need to include additional sources of electrolytes, such as salt pills, into your regimen.

 Most sports salt pill supplements contain sodium, potassium, calcium, and magnesium – precisely what we need to get back into our system.